Clarifai/docs/docs/portal-guide/model/pcustom-model-walkthrough.md

 - Use the **Select or add datasets** search box to select the dataset you previously created for storing the uploaded inputs.

-- To label the inputs with the `pants` concept, click the plus (**+**) sign next to the **Select or add concepts** search box.
+- To label the inputs with the `pants` concept, click the plus (**+**) icon next to the **Select or add concepts** search box.
 Then, type the new concept name in the search box.
 The new name you've typed will appear underneath the search box.
 Click the **Add new concept** button to create the concept.
 Once created, the concept will be listed underneath the search box.

 - Click the **Upload inputs** button at the bottom of the pop-up window to finalize uploading your annotated inputs to the dataset.